“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 This course addresses contemporary issues in electric vehicle technology.
-Graduates of the course will be ready to enter the automotive industry, especially in roles that demand specialist knowledge of electric vehicles or associated technologies.
+Graduates of the course will be ready to enter the automotive industry, especially in roles requiring specialist knowledge of electric vehicles or associated technologies.
 In addition to developing your technical knowledge and experience, this programme will also give you greater confidence in your transferable and personal skills.
 These include problem-solving, critical thinking, team working, and communication.

-Research is an exciting career path that will allow you to explore working in research and development roles or in academia.
+Research is an exciting career path that will allow you to explore working in research and development roles or academia.
 An MSc can also be used as a stepping-stone for those who wish to continue to an MPhil or PhD.

 The fees for a student’s course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.